Nutrition Questions

 A serving (1.4 ounces or 40 grams) of California Raisins contains 120 calories.

 The recognized serving of raisins is about 1/4 cup or 40 grams and that contains nearly 1 milligram (0.81mg) of iron while a 1-cup serving of fresh grapes at 126 grams has less than 0.5 milligram (0.45mg).
 However, you have to recognize that there are way more raisins in that 1/4 cup weighing about 40 grams than there are grapes in that 1 cup weighing 126 grams.
-Then, serving for serving, neither one of these is a really good source of iron, but you will get more iron from a serving of raisins than you will from a serving of grapes.
+Then, serving for serving, neither one of these is a good source of iron, but you will get more iron from a serving of raisins than you will from a serving of grapes.

 Raisin Product Comparisons